Click to Navigate:

 A good starting point is to look at the ingredients.
 Many pet food manufacturers will print some of the ingredients on the front of the bag, but that's just window dressing and offers no indication of how much of each of those ingredients is in the bag.
 To really get the scoop turn the bag over or look on its side.
 There should be a complete list of ingredients.
 Those ingredients are required by AAFCO to be listed in order by weight.
 That means there is more of the first ingredient than there is of the second.

 The first four or five ingredients usually make up the majority of what is in the food, so those are the ones you should be most interested in scrutinizing.
-In those first several ingredients you should look for things like named meats, named meat meals (What do I mean by "named?"), and fats.
+In those first several ingredients you should look for things like named meats, named meat meals, and fats.
 You want to see high quality meats because dogs and cats get better nutrition from meats than from plants.
 You should also look for a good fat source.
 Poultry fat and sunflower oil are two good sources.

 Most commercial pet foods contain some amount of grain or other plant based ingredients.
 In order to make dry kibble you need to use some kind starch or carbohydrate to help the kibble keep the right shape and not crumble into powder.
 Plant based ingredients provide some nutritional value, but some dog foods use them excessivly as a low cost filler.
 It's a good idea to steer clear of corn, wheat and soy products in your dog and cat food because they are the biggest culprits for allergies, skin, and ear problems.
 Other grains like rice, barley, and oatmeal are safer for dogs to digest.
 If you want to cut grains out of your pet's diet all together you can try grain free or raw foods.